 Other high-quality roofing materials with the color an appearance of new or weathered cedar shake may be considered, but the homeowner has to go before the ARC, and present sample materials at the Board meeting.

-Montreux maintains some of the most stringent roofing requirements for roofing companies, Issaquah or even the surrounding area.
-For any project, roofing materials must consist of Cedar Shake or Shingle (clay tile but not Spanish tile) or Manmade Composite shingles or tiles, including asphalt, cement, and stone-coated steel.
+Montreux maintains some of the most stringent roofing requirements for roofing companies in the area.
+For any project, roofing materials must consist of Cedar Shake or Shingle (clay tile but not Spanish tile) or Man-made Composite shingles or tiles, including asphalt, cement, and stone-coated steel.
 Composite shakes or tiles must meet or exceed the following:

 - Fire Rating, UL Class A

 - Wind Rating, Class F, 110 mph warranty

 - The thickness of the bottom exposed edge of shingle, shake or tile must be no less than ¼ inch average

 - Three-layer construction or a minimum weight of 465 lbs per 100 square feet (asphalt composites only).